 Many of the exchange students this semester would have contacted the person who helped them throughout the whole process of coming to Chung-Ang University.
-If you ever wondered who answers kindly to all of your questions and concerns, he is the International Exchange Student Advisor, Maxwell Langbehn!
+If you ever wondered who answers kindly to all of your questions and concerns, he is the International Exchange Student Advisor Assistant, Maxwell Langbehn!
 Let’s get to know Maxwell and the important role he plays at the Office of International Affairs.
 This post will help you learn more about Maxwell who will assist you throughout your stay here at CAU!

 안녕하세요, 저는 맥스웰 입니다! 만나서 반갑습니다!